About

 The Annual Tampa Bay Transgender Film Festival began in 2020 in Partnership with St Pete Pride as a fully virtual event hosted by TIGLFF around Transgender Day of Remembrance.
 This festival emerged as a space for visibility, reflection, and connection during an especially isolating time.

-After a breif pause in 2022, the festival shifted its focus to align with Transgender Day of Visibility beginning in March 2023, adopting a more celebratory and community-driven approach.
+After a brief pause in 2022, the festival shifted its focus to align with Transgender Day of Visibility beginning in March 2023, adopting a more celebratory and community-driven approach.
 That year introduced in-person gatherings, including an opening reception and a community picnic featuring a clothing and art swap.
 The 2023 festival also marked a creative milestone, partnering with Humanity Rising to produce and premiere You’re Loved (2023), a documentary by Carys Mullins featuring the stories of three young transgender and nonbinary people in Florida and Texas, alongside mental health providers and allies.

 The 2024 and 2025 festivals continued to grow this model, combining film screenings, community events, and social gatherings such as the annual picnic and closing party.
 Together, these moments celebrate not only transgender storytelling but also the resilience, creativity, and joy of our community across Tampa Bay and beyond.

-The 2025 Transgender Film Festival Leadership consists of:
+The 2026 Transgender Film Festival Leadership consists of:

-• Nathan Bruemmer (he/him), Trans Film Fest Co-Founder
+- Nathan Bruemmer (he/him), Trans Film Fest Co-Founder